Distilled water vs tap water, which is the best? Well let’s start with why water is so important.

 There are benefits to drinking and using distilled water over the superficial improvements in smell and taste.

 Distilled water is water that is purified by distillation from impurities.
 The process is relatively simple.
 The water is boiled and becomes steam.
 The steam flows through the cooling tubes and condenses back to pure water.
-This is different from how tap water is filtered as the distillation process eliminates all potentially harmful organisms and chemicals.
+This is different from regular tap water filter processes as the distillation process eliminates all potentially harmful organisms and chemicals.

-Distilled water is so pure that it is the type of water preferred by manufacturing plants and science laboratories.
+Water that goes through the distillation process is so pure that it is the type of water manufacturing plants and science laboratories prefer.
 You can buy a distilled water machine and get distilled water in your home today.